neputevshina/nanowarp/readme.md

 is then warped using large grain (2048).
 Like in original implementation of PGHI-PV, FFT is oversampled by factor of 2 with zero-padding.
 Phase is reset on princarg({d\phi^2 \over d\omega dt}) > \pi[4] to hopefully make numerical errors from reassignment smaller.
 Stereo coherence is obtained through stretching mono and adding phase difference of respective side channels to it[6].
-It

 ## Demos
 [Listen here](https://mega.nz/folder/ayZwxaAA#pcw2-oE-lwXRmPC6g4fg6w)